TREX-CoE/NvHPCSDK_OpenMPOL_docs_exmpls/README.md

 - Matrix inversion using cuSOLVER
 - Matrix determinant using cuSOLVER

 All the MWEs are independent and have their own build script.
-Only the NVidia HPC SDK is required.
+Only the NVidia HPC SDK is required and initialised using the provided Environment Modules scripts in '$NVHPC/modulefiles/nvhpc'.
 You can download it here: https://developer.nvidia.com/nvidia-hpc-sdk-downloads

 Other useful examples on how to initialize and use CUDA math libraries can be found here: